raspdevpy/ccdoc/guide/Text/Math/mathMax.md

 # $mathMax

-Return the highest number from a list of numbers
+Return the largest number from a list of numbers

 ## Usage